Scientific Name

 How to Grow and Care

 Sedum is easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is normally enough to get the plant started there.
-They will send out roots from wherever the stem is touching the ground and root itself.
-If you would like to ensure that the plant will start there, you can add a very thin covering of soil.
+For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to start it there.
+They will send out roots from wherever the stem touches the ground and root itself.
+If you want to ensure that the plant will start there, add a very thin covering of soil.

 See more at How to Grow and Care for Sedum.